1NoOne1/test/README.md

 idrac_hosts

 [idrac_hosts]
-r6c01-bmc 10.231.9.21 idrac_racname=r6c01-bmc model=620 # model parameter is necessary, If it is blank/not equals to 620 then RAID role won't be running on that host (coupled with raid_force variable above). r6c02-bmc 10.231.9.22 idrac_racname=r6c02-bmc model=620
+r6c01-bmc 10.231.9.21 idrac_racname=r6c01-bmc model=620 # model parameter is necessary, If it is blank/not equals to 620 then RAID role won't be running on that host (coupled with raid_force variable host group vars below). r6c02-bmc 10.231.9.22 idrac_racname=r6c02-bmc model=620
-r6c03-bmc 10.231.9.23 idrac_racname=r6c03-bmc model=730 # model parameter is necessary, If it is blank/not equals to 730 then RAID role won't be running on that host (couple with raid_force variable above). r6c04-bmc 10.231.9.23 idrac_racname=r6c03-bmc model=730
+r6c03-bmc 10.231.9.23 idrac_racname=r6c03-bmc model=730 # model parameter is necessary, If it is blank/not equals to 730 then RAID role won't be running on that host (couple with raid_force variable in host group vars below). r6c04-bmc 10.231.9.23 idrac_racname=r6c03-bmc model=730

 [idrac_hosts:vars]